 Overview: Pronghorn antelope are the most widely spread big game animal in Unit 3B.
-Overall population numbers are decreasing throughout the unit, which is of moderate habitat quality.
-They can be located anywhere in the unit, with the highest buck-to-doe ratios and highest overall numbers occurring in the northwest and southwest portions of the unit.
+Overall population numbers are steady throughout the unit, which is of moderate habitat quality.
+They can be located anywhere in the unit, with the highest buck-to-doe ratios and highest overall numbers occurring in the Taylor area of 3BN and the Woolhouse habitat area in 3BS.

 Pre-season scouting and developing local landowner contacts, where necessary, for access permission into these northern areas may yield quality hunts and greatly increase chances for taking larger-sized antelope.
 Hunting opportunities also exist on U.S. Forest Service lands immediately north and also south of Hwy 60, where home ranges are more contained and movement patterns more predictable.
 Current hunt structures offer archery and muzzleloader hunting opportunities both north and south of Hwy 60.
 There are increased opportunities north of Hwy 60 due to the higher population and higher buck-to-doe ratio.

 Areas: Woolhouse Habitat Area, south of Hwy 60, is a popular hunting area for antelope by archery hunters drawn for 3B South hunts.
 Antelope can be glassed with ease from the numerous knolls and mountains here.
 Many hunters in this area fill their tags on opening morning.
-Hunting pressure has reduced the size, number, and quality of bucks in this area, and has been the justification for lower permit numbers.
+Permit levels have been reduced for the 2020 season to maintain buck to doe ratios.
 The USFS Woolhouse Habitat Area is closed to all motor vehicles.
 Hunters should contact the USFS Lakeside Ranger Station at (928) 368-2100 for additional information regarding this closure.

 USFS lands north of Hwy 60 support antelope herds near Allen Severson Wildlife Area, Long Lake and Ortega Mountain.
 Long Lake and immediate surrounding areas are central to these popular hunting locations, found just outside of Show Low.
 The terrain in these recommended areas is predominately flat, with large irregular open areas surrounded mostly by juniper trees.
 Pre-scouting will prove these herds to be quite predictable prior to opening day.